 A Student Mini-Grant (SMG) is a monetary grant of up to $1000 to support student-led arts initiatives.
-Those who can apply include any undergraduate U-M student, staff or faculty member on behalf of an undergraduate student organization.
+Any undergraduate U-M student can apply for a grant for their own project, or as part of an undergraduate student organization.
 For groups that are not formally registered MSA organizations, a sponsoring U-M department is required.
 Check out the FAQs and SMG Guidelines for more detail about the program.

 To qualify for a SMG someone from your student group must complete a formal application in which they describe how the groups proposed project fulfills the SMG Criteria.
 Applicants must also provide a detailed budget for the project.
 To see what an excellent application looks like check out the Sample Application.
 Please note that Student Mini-Grants are limited to undergraduate student groups, check out Other Funding Sources for organizations that provide funds to graduate students, staff and faculty.

-You must have an SOAS account to be awarded funding, as funds are transferred directly from Arts at Michigan to your SOAS account.
-You may also use departmental chartfields to have funds transferred directly to a sponsoring department.
+If you have applied as a student organization, you must have an SOAS account to be awarded funding, as funds are transferred directly from Arts at Michigan to your SOAS account.
+If your project is not part of a student organization, you will be asked to speak to your department's financial administrator, who can use departmental chartfields to have funds transferred directly to a sponsoring department.
 If you are awarded funding, we will send a record of the transfer to SOAS or your departmental administrator, through whom you will be able to access your funds.
-If your event involves a donation to charity you must have a Designated Fund (DF) account, in addition to your regular SOAS account, set up for your specific charitable cause.

 SMG Applications will be reviewed four times annually.
 When applying, please make sure that your event takes place well after the notification date.
 We do not provide funding for events that have already occurred so we encourage you to apply early!